 Diagnostic microbiology encompasses the detection and characterization of thousands of agents that cause or are associated with infectious diseases.
 The techniques used to characterize infectious agents vary greatly depending on the clinical syndrome and the type of agent being considered, be it virus, bacterium, fungus, or parasite.
 Because no single test will permit isolation or characterization of all potential pathogens, clinical information is much more important for diagnostic microbiology than it is for clinical chemistry or hematology.
 The clinician must make a tentative diagnosis rather than wait until laboratory results are available.
 When tests are requested, the physician should inform the laboratory staff of the tentative diagnosis (type of infection or infectious agent suspected).
 Proper labeling of specimens includes such clinical data as well as the patient’s identifying data (at least two methods of definitive identification) and the requesting physician’s name and pertinent contact information.

 Many pathogenic microorganisms grow slowly, and days or even weeks may elapse before they are isolated and identified.
 Treatment cannot be deferred until this process is complete.
 After obtaining the proper specimens and informing the laboratory of the tentative clinical diagnosis, the clinician should begin treatment with drugs aimed at the organism thought to be responsible for the patient’s illness.
-As the laboratory staff begins to obtain results, they will inform health care providers, who can then reevaluate the diagnosis and clinical course of the patient and perhaps make ...
+As the laboratory staff begins to obtain results, they will inform health care providers, who can then reevaluate the diagnosis and clinical course of the patient and ...